pip-services/pip-services-docs/content/en/net/rpc/test/test_commandable_http_client.md

 #### CallCommandAsync
 Calls a remote method via HTTP commadable protocol.
-The call is made via POST operation and all parameters are sent in the body object.
+The call is made via a POST operation and all parameters are sent in the body object.
 The complete route to the remote method is defined as baseRoute + "/" + name.

 > `public new` Task\<T\> CallCommandAsync\<T\>(string route, string correlationId, object requestEntity)